 One of the most important benefits of a Junior ISA is that the money belongs to the child, so neither you nor anyone else can access it, ever.
 This is really useful if you’re one of the UK parents who admit to dipping into their kid’s cash savings.
 The money is locked away until your child’s 18th birthday, when they gain control of their money and it becomes an adult ISA.
 At that point it’s up to them whether to keep saving and investing for their future.

 Although your child can only ever have one Junior Cash ISA and one Junior Stocks and Shares ISA, you can transfer their Junior ISA to another provider if you’re unhappy with the service or returns they’re getting or the fees you’re paying.
+If you want to find the best child ISA, make sure you shop around, compare the different Junior ISA providers.
 The amount you’re allowed to transfer will vary depending on the type of Junior ISA and the nature of the transfer:

 - If you want to transfer between two Junior Cash ISAs or two Junior Stocks and Shares ISAs, you must transfer the full balance.